 It’s easy to put off a medication or even skip a dose, but the timing of taking them and under what circumstance they should be taken (with food, for example) can significantly alter their effects.

-Stay in touch with your physician.
 Your doctor is a critical partner in your health.
-Maintaining regular contact with her or him keeps both of you better informed.
-Talk about any changes in your health, including challenges in obtaining a sufficient amount of restful sleep.
+Maintaining regular contact with him or her keeps both of you better informed.
+You will want to talk about any changes you are experiencing in your health, including challenges in obtaining a sufficient amount of restful sleep.

 Stay Social